PavanRangani/docs/docs/prd/philanthropy/payment.md

 ### UI Requirement

 - For Multi Year Grant payment, Delete action will be disable.
 On hover it will show tooltip
-- Tooltip message: You can't delete payments of Multi-year Grant
+- Tooltip message: You can't delete payments of Multi-Year Grant

 ## Browse payment of organization